brenoslivio/SegmentationCellCycles/README.md

 ## Examples

-For the partial project, it was done the Region-Based Segmentation for the images, generating the masks [here](https://github.com/brenoslivio/SegmentationCellCycles/tree/main/Data/Threshold).
+For the partial project, it was done the Region-Based Segmentation for the [images](https://github.com/brenoslivio/SegmentationCellCycles/tree/main/Data/Original), generating [segmentation masks](https://github.com/brenoslivio/SegmentationCellCycles/tree/main/Data/Threshold).

 We have the following original image: